Severe Weather Questions and Answers

 - What if I can't reach my school or college, even though it is open?

 You need to let your school or college know your circumstances.
-If the examination unit you were going to sit is available again in May / June, you will have the opportunity to sit it then, if your school or college agrees.
+If the examination unit you were going to sit is available again, you will have the opportunity to sit it then, if your school or college agrees.

 If this is your last opportunity to sit an older unit (because the specification will have changed), your centre may apply for Special Consideration on your behalf.